chromeheartless/chromeheartless/README.md

 - Encryption tools
 - Network packet tools

-##### HTML5:
+#### HTML5:

 - E-commerce
 - Notes App
 - General Web dev

 ***"oh my god, he only did three things, he must be such a loser"***
-gang, each project is like 5 thousand lines of code and I have multiple of each, let me be.
+Each project is like 5 thousand lines of code and I have multiple of each, let me be.

 ---